kuzzleio/documentation-old/api-reference/source/includes/_documentController.md

 }
 ```

-While a search request returns a single “page” of results, the scroll API can
+While a `search` request returns a single "page" of results, the scroll API can
 be used to retrieve large numbers of results (or even all results) from a single
-search request, in much the same way as you would use a cursor on a traditional database.
+`search` request, in much the same way as you would use a cursor on a traditional database.

 Scrolling is not intended for real time user requests, but rather for processing large amounts of data.

-In order to use scrolling, the initial search request should specify the scroll parameter in the query string,
+In order to use scrolling, the initial [`search`](#search) request must specify the `scroll` parameter in the request,
-which tells Elasticsearch how long it should keep the “search context” alive.
+which tells Elasticsearch how long it should keep the "scroll session" alive.
+The query defined in the initial `search` request will then be used for all `scroll` using the provided `_scroll_id`.

 <aside class="warning">
-  The results that are returned from a scroll request reflect the state of the index at the time
+  The results that are returned from a `scroll` request reflect the state of the index at the time
   that the initial search request was made, like a snapshot in time.
 Subsequent changes
   to documents (index, update or delete) will only affect later search requests.
 </aside>